ashuydv-05/CDS-Experiment-10/README.md

 # CDS-Experiment-10
+# AIM:-
-# AIM:-To study and implement Pointer Operations (call by value and call by reference)
+To study and implement Pointer Operations (call by value and call by reference)

-# Software used :- VS code
+# Software used :-
+VS code

 # Theory:-
 There are to ways to call a variable to a function for various operations